David Komito

 David Ross Komito is a professor of Asian Philosophy and author on the subjects of Mādhyamaka Buddhist philosophy, meditation and the psychology of religion.

 Komito received his B.A. in psychology from the University of California, Los Angeles, his M.A. in Religious Studies, M.S. in Counseling and Ph.D. in Tibetan Studies from Indiana University, Bloomington.
 From 1986 through 1990 he was Dean of John F. Kennedy University's Graduate School for the Study of Human Consciousness.
 Since 1987 has lectured at San Francisco Zen Center, Finding the Path to Liberation Buddhist Center and other Buddhist centers in the Western USA.
 After teaching at John F. Kennedy University and the University of San Francisco, he created the Religious Studies Program at Eastern Oregon University.
 Since retiring from Eastern Oregon University he has been teaching part-time in the Philosophy Department of Portland State University, Oregon.

-He is married to the thanka artist Kayla Komito and lives in Santa Fe, New Mexico.
+He is married to the thangka artist Kayla Komito and lives in Santa Fe, New Mexico.